Diagnosing Lung Disease

 - Echocardiogram is an ultrasound that looks at how lung disease may be affecting your heart.

-Your pulmonary care specialist can perform these tests and, in many cases, more complex testing such as Endobronchial Ultrasound EBUS) available at the UM Prince George's Hospital Center.
+Your pulmonary care specialist can perform these tests and, in many cases, more complex testing such as Endobronchial Ultrasound EBUS) available at UM Capital Region Medical Center.
 EBUS uses a thin, flexible tube equipped with a camera that is inserted down the patient's nose or throat into the lungs so the doctor can see what is happening inside the lungs.
 It is used to diagnose and stage advanced lung disease, including lung cancer, and can be used to take biopsies of tumors and masses, allowing the doctor to offer a more thorough care plan.